Ty France Player Props: Mariners vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have the 26th-ranked team ERA among all MLB pitching staffs (4.66).
+- The Nationals have a 4.71 team ERA that ranks 26th across all MLB pitching staffs.

-- Williams gets the start for the Nationals, his 16th of the season.
-He is 4-4 with a 4.14 ERA and 58 strikeouts in 76 2/3 innings pitched.
+- The Nationals are sending Irvin (1-4) to the mound to make his 10th start of the season.
+He is 1-4 with a 4.93 ERA and 33 strikeouts in 42 2/3 innings pitched.

-- In his last outing on Wednesday against the St. Louis Cardinals, the righty went six scoreless innings while surrendering five hits.
+- His most recent time out was on Thursday against the Arizona Diamondbacks, when the right-hander tossed six innings, surrendering one earned run while giving up five hits.

-- In 15 games this season, the 31-year-old has put up a 4.14 ERA and 6.9 strikeouts per nine innings, while allowing a batting average of .268 to opposing hitters.
+- The 26-year-old has an ERA of 4.93, with 7.1 strikeouts per nine innings, in nine games this season.
+Opponents are batting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.